rwb/c200/README.md

 * 35.1: The type of statistical hypothesis test we will do will vary depending on the type of data we have.
 * 35.2: So far, we have been working with data that is measured at the nominal level (either an event happens or it doesn't; there is no logical ordering of the categories).
 * 35.3: The example in Chapter 8 will also involve nominal data but it looks at the effect of a hot-spots intervention; in this study, there is a treatment and a control group.
 As Table 8.1 on page 161 shows, there were 11 experimental comparisons and in 10 of the 11 comparisons, the experimental site had a better outcome than the control site.
 This leads us to say we have 10 "pluses" and 1 "minus".
 So, the sign +/- is a nominal two category variable (i.e., it doesn't matter whether you order the outcomes +/- or -/+).
 On page 164, your book refers to this as a "nominal binary scale."

+### Lesson 16 - Thursday 4/3/25

+* Reminder: next exam is scheduled for Tuesday 4/15/25
+* We will have time for review and questions on Thursday 4/10/25.

 #### Topic 36: Assumptions About the Population